Site Search

 In order to strengthen our creative capabilities, we hold in-house seminars and "creative salons."
 In addition, we disseminate and share information for various research purposes, such as design knowledge, know-how, and materials, and we also invite top creators from outside the company to hold seminars and training sessions at our head office and in VR.

-Since 2011, we have been participating in the "Art and Sign Language Project," which aims to create an environment where various people can connect loosely and enjoy art appreciation with the keywords "art," "museum," "sign language," and "people who are deaf or hard of hearing."
-Since 2021, one of our employees has served as the representative, and has been planning and implementing appreciation tours and workshops with art museums and organizations across the country.
+Since 2011, we have been participating in the "Art and Sign Language Project," which aims to create an environment where people from all walks of life can enjoy and appreciate art in a rich and enjoyable way by loosely linking art, museums, sign language, and the deaf and hard-of-hearing with the keywords "art," "museums," and "people who are deaf or hard-of-hearing.
+Since 2021, a company employee has served as a representative of the project, planning and implementing art appreciation tours and workshops with museums and organizations nationwide.

 "Art and Sign Language Project" website